 He is also stopping in at schools and businesses along the way, delivering motivational talks to help with the fundraising.

 “At the beginning of this run, just days in, I injured my foot so badly that I thought I’d have to start again.
-Through careful management and lots of barefoot running, I’ve hit more than 600 miles – around a tenth of the total distance I’ll need to run – in around 40 days.
+Through careful management and even some barefoot running, I’ve hit more than 2,600 miles – more than a third of the total distance I’ll need to run – in around five months.
 My maths isn’t great, but that tells me that I have a good shot at making it before my visa runs out.”

-“I’m feeling confident, but I do have days where I sometimes think I might not make it.
-I’m running 20 mile days most days, and I’m running like I’ve got the wind at my back.
-I might only have just started in the grand scheme of the adventure, but I’m into my stride and nothing’s going to break me.
-I’m doing this to show people, and especially children in situations like I was in, and many worse, that anything is possible, and that you can’t give up on hope and health.
-I’d like to thank the US so far for taking me in when I’ve most needed it – I couldn’t do this without the kindness of people.”
+“I’m doing this to show people, and especially children in situations like I was in, and many worse, that anything is possible, and that you can’t give up on hope and health.
+I’d like to thank the US so far for taking me in when I’ve most needed it – I couldn’t do this without the kindness of the American people.”

 Before the 6,000 mile coast-to-coast US run: